-In the beginning, in 90's, search engines was not as effective as it is today; it was mainly focused on keyword matching and backlinks.
+In the beginning, in the 90's, search engines were not as effective as it is today; it was mainly focused on keyword matching and backlinks.
 So, it was quite easy for the low-quality websites to rank higher by targeting their exact keywords with lots of backlinks.

-To solve this problem, Google introduced a algorithm to filter the results so that it could clean the web.
-Since then Google is continuously updating its algorithm to maintain and improve the efficiency of its search engine.
+To solve this problem, Google introduced an algorithm to filter the results so that it could clean the web.
+Since then, Google is continuously updating its algorithm to maintain and improve the efficiency of its search engine.

-Penguin 4.0 was announced on September 23, 2016, with few changes like it will be part of core algorithm, will update in real time and will be page specific instead of affecting the entire domain.
+Penguin 4.0 was announced on 23 September 2016, with few changes like it will be part of the core algorithm, will update in real-time, and will be page specific instead of affecting the entire domain.

 Mobile Friendly Boost Update

-It was launched in May 12, 2016, to help mobile-friendly sites on mobile search.
+It was launched on 12 May 2016 to help mobile-friendly sites on mobile search.

 Mobile-Friendly Update (Mobilegeddon)

 It was introduced on 17 October 2014.
-It was just a refresh that helped those websites boost their ranking who were de-ranked in the previous update (Penguin 2.1).
+It was just a refresh that helped those websites boost their ranking that were de-ranked in the previous update (Penguin 2.1).

 It was the 27th version of Panda released by Google on 23 September 2014.
-Google said that it will help search engine identify poor content so that small or medium sized websites with quality content could rank better.
+Google said that it would help the search engine identify poor content so that small or medium-sized websites with quality content could rank better.

-This Panda update was introduced on 19 May 2014, to help small websites and businesses with limited resources.
-It was a change a data refresh; a change in Panda algorithm.
+This Panda update was introduced on 19 May 2014 to help small websites and businesses with limited resources.
+It was a data refresh or a change in the Panda algorithm.

-It was introduced by Google on 20 August 2013 to better understand the changing face of the Web.
-It was capable of understanding the intent of long search terms instead of just recognizing specific keyword.
+It was introduced by Google on 20 August 2013 to understand the changing face of the Web better.
+It was capable of understanding the intent of long search terms instead of just recognizing a specific keyword.
 It helped Google recognize long-tail search terms and accurately rank answers to such long-tail keywords.
 It enabled users to ask questions and get appropriate answers.

-It was introduced on 24th April 2012 to target the sites that were spamming the search results by buying links or using some other link networks designed specifically to boost rankings.
+It was introduced on 24 April 2012 to target the sites that were spamming the search results by buying links or using some other link networks specifically designed to boost rankings.
 Google issued warnings through Webmaster tools and penalized the sites for not following its guidelines.

 It was first launched on Feb24 2011.
 This algorithm was used to assign a score to webpages based on the quality of the content and de-rank the sites with low-quality content.
-Its job was to identify and de-rank content farms, sites offering thin content or sites with high ad-to-content ratio.
+Its job was to identify, and de-rank content farm sites offering thin content or sites with high ad-to-content ratio.

 It was introduced in February 2009.
 It was seen as a big change that would favor big brands but Google?s Matt Cutts cleared that it was a minor change focused on ranking signals like trust and authority.